DOP

 Volunteers learn about the theological and pastoral aspects of the ministries as well as practical skills and duties involved.

-The next series of formation courses will be held between September and November 2024.
+The next series of formation courses will be held between February and April 2026.

-Liturgical Ministry Course returns from February 2025
+Liturgical Ministry Course returns in February 2026

 PLEASE NOTE: Courses will be held on Mondays and Thursdays at 7pm between Blacktown and Penrith.